 I first moved to Colorado to attend the Sturm College of Law at the University of Denver.
 During law school, I was fortunate to have clerked for The Harris Law Firm.
 After gaining extensive trial experience and motions practice as a Deputy District Attorney in Glenwood Springs, Colorado, I knew I wanted to work once again in the field of family law, for The Harris Law Firm.
 As an attorney, there are few fields of practice where you are able to help people in such a personal way, as you are in the field of domestic relations.

-In addition to representing my clients in their Colorado family law matters, I also have a passion for animal rights law.
+In addition to representing my clients in their Colorado family law matters, I also have a passion for animal rights law and recently joined the CBA’s Animal Law Section Committee.
 I graduated with a B.S. in Animal Science, Cum Laude, because, in my younger years, I thought I could help animals the most by pursuing a career as a Veterinarian..
 Although I changed my career path, my interest in helping animals continued.
 I took an animal rights class in law school, and published a paper with the Animal Legal and Historical Center concerning the use of emotional support animals under Federal Disability Law.
 I am an avid supporter of the Denver Dumb Friends League, and adopted a rescue dog from the DDFL two years ago, who has been a wonderful companion.
 I am also a member of the Animal Legal Defense Fund.